runfothemountains/Harvest-Q/README.md

 # Harvest-Q
 ## Description
-Harvest Q is a farm-to-table marketplace platform...
+Harvest Q is a farm-to-table marketplace platform.